JuliaDynamics/NetworkDynamics.jl/docs/src/network_construction.md

 ## Building a Network
 The main type of `NetworkDynamics.jl` is a [`Network`](@ref).
 A network bundles various component models (edge and vertex models) together with a graph to form a callable object which represents the RHS of the overall dynamical system, see [Mathematical Model](@ref).
+(@Hans: I cannot find what RHS stands for. please add it).

 A `Network` is build by passing a graph `g`, vertex models `vertexm` and edge models `edgem`.
+(@Hans: What are we passing the graph, vertex and edge models to?
+Please fix)
 ```julia
 nw = Network(g, vertexm, edgem; kwargs...)
 ```